lumyus/pybmt/README.md

 ## Example Experiment

-To implement your own closed loop experiment logic take a look and `run_example.py` and `pybmt/callback/threshold_callback.py`.
+To implement your own closed-loop experiment logic take a look and `run_example.py` and `pybmt/callback/threshold_callback.py`.
 The basic idea is that you need to create a new class that inherits from `pybmt.callback.P

 ## Built With